ATursunbekov/Swift-Todoey-App/README.md

 # Application for recording tasks.
-This app saves all information locally. -Realm was used to implement saving!
+This app saves all information locally.
+REALM was used to implement the save.

 <img width="359" alt="Screenshot 2023-02-19 at 19 23 40" src="https://user-images.githubusercontent.com/70901661/219953731-d1b8588e-daee-46c1-b867-727f4d455ac0.png">